Assassination of Vladlen Tatarsky: Investigation and legal proceedings

 The Investigative Committee of Russia opened a criminal case under article 105 of the Criminal Code of Russia which criminalizes acts of murder.
 The next day, the Investigative Committee decided to change the article to article 205, which criminalizes acts of terrorism.

 On 4 April, Trepova was charged by the Investigative Committee under the criminal code with a "terrorist act committed by an organized group that resulted in the deliberate infliction of death on a person" and the "illegal carrying of explosive devices committed by an organized group".
 Terrorism can carry a life sentence in Russia, though this does not apply to women.
 Consequently, Trepova faces up to 20 years in a penal colony if convicted.
 She was initially remanded in custody with a release date of 2 June, but that was subsequently extended to 3 September.
 Trepova was brought before a court on 15 November, to be charged with carrying out a terrorist attack, illegal trafficking of explosive devices and forging documents.

 On 25 January 2024, Trepova was sentenced to 27 years in prison, one of the longest prison sentences ever given to a woman in modern Russian history.

 Aftermath

 President Vladimir Putin awarded the Order of Courage to Tatarsky posthumously.

+On March 25, 2024, Vasyl Malyuk, the head of the Security Service of Ukraine (SBU), provided detailed comments on the assassination of Vladlen Tatarsky during a television interview with Ukraine's ICTV channel.
+While he explicitly stated that the SBU would not officially claim responsibility, his remarks have been widely interpreted as a de facto admission of the agency's role in the operation.